I don’t watch much television, but a few years ago, I was hooked on the Netflix miniseries Hollywood.

 It’s why I like to tell my students that they need to avoid “10 dollar words” especially when a “10 cent word” will get the job done.

-When you use long, unusual words or complex technical jargon you’re getting people into their heads and what you want to do is draw them into their heart (see Marketing Principle #1).
+When you use long, unusual words or complex technical jargon, you’re getting people into their heads, and what you want to do is draw them into their hearts (see Marketing Principle #1).

 Short, simple, conversational words trigger feelings.
-Longer, complex words trigger thoughts.
+Longer, more complex words trigger thoughts.